jamescherti/pathaction/README.md

-# Pathaction | Execute rule-driven commands on any file, just like a Makefile but for your entire filesystem
+# Pathaction | A universal Makefile for your entire filesystem: Run rule-driven commands on any file or directory
 ![License](https://img.shields.io/github/license/jamescherti/pathaction)

 ## Introduction